connectivecpp/wait-queue/README.md

 To build and run the unit test program:

-First clone the `wait-queue` repository, then create a build directory in parallel to the presentations directory (this is called "out of source" builds, which is recommended), then `cd` (change directory) into the build directory.
+First clone the `wait-queue` repository, then create a build directory in parallel to the `wait-queue` directory (this is called "out of source" builds, which is recommended), then `cd` (change directory) into the build directory.
 The CMake commands:

 ```
 cmake -D WAIT_QUEUE_BUILD_TESTS:BOOL=ON -D JM_CIRCULAR_BUFFER_BUILD_TESTS:BOOL=OFF ../wait-queue